LettucePie/crystecks/README.md

 - 6 Crystals representing Elemental Attunements, Faction, Gameplay identity, and emotional energy.
 - Starting Health of 20
 - Max health of 30
+- All cards can be resources
+  - Each turn you can attune one card into your attunement spectrum

 ### Crystals / Colors
 RGBCMY (a fun nod to virtual colorspace)